BratinaRok/BratinaRok/README.md

 - 👋 Hi, I’m @BratinaRok
 - 👀 I’m interested in development of Java software,apps and Android.
-- 🌱 I’m currently learning Java and next is Kotlin.
+- 🌱 I’m currently learning Java
 - 💞️ I’m looking to collaborate on any projects based on Java code.
 - 📫 How to reach me bratinarok@gmail.com